IV Infiltration Injuries to Children and Infants

 - Checking for signs of infiltration

-Case example: A 9-month old infant was admitted to the hospital with congestion and flu-like symptoms and an intravenous line placed in her hand.
-Twelve hours later, her left hand and forearm were swollen with edema and she was unable to move her fingers and hand due to pain.
+Case example: A 9-month-old infant was admitted to the hospital with congestion and flu-like symptoms, and an intravenous line was placed in her hand.
+Twelve hours later, her left hand and forearm were swollen with edema, and she was unable to move her fingers and hand due to pain.
 She was diagnosed with compartment syndrome and ultimately required skin grafting on her hand and a fasciotomy incision from her wrist to her elbow to restore adequate blood flow and avoid amputation.
-The injury was due to the duty nurse’s failure to assess the IV site over an 8-12 hour period of time.
-If the nurse had followed the standard of care and provide hourly assessments of pediatric IV sites, these injuries would have been prevented entirely.
+The injury was due to the duty nurse’s failure to assess the IV site over an 8-12 hour period.
+If the nurse had followed the standard of care and provided hourly assessments of pediatric IV sites, these injuries would have been prevented entirely.

 IV Infiltration and Infant IV Burns

 IV infiltration and extravasation injuries to children can be more severe and harder to detect than injuries to adults.
-Children are not as alert to problems and cannot express pain or irritation the same as an adult.
-Often they cry because the IV hurts but the medical staff attributes their crying to something else and fails to check the IV site.
-As a result, IV infiltration or extravasation can go undetected for a longer period of time if timely assessment of the IV site is not performed.
-The longer harmful fluids are allowed to infiltrate into the tissues surrounding the IV site rather than the bloodstream, the worse the injury can become.
+Children are not as alert to problems and cannot express pain or irritation the same as adults.
+Often, they cry because the IV hurts, but the medical staff attributes their crying to something else and fails to check the IV site.
+As a result, IV infiltration or extravasation can go undetected for a longer period of time if a timely assessment of the IV site is not performed.
+The longer harmful fluids are allowed to infiltrate the tissues surrounding the IV site rather than the bloodstream, the worse the injury can become.

 Pediatric hospitals, neonatal care units and other medical facilities measure the severity of IV infiltration injuries on a common scale of 0 to 4.